 The Mid Essex Buddhist Centre is at the heart of a thriving, friendly community of practicing Buddhists.
-We run weekly meditation and Buddhism classes, courses, and study groups for all levels of experience, host day events for Buddhist festival days and other special events, and run several weekend retreats per year.
-We also run a Sunday school for children.
+We run daily meditation and Buddhism classes, courses, and study groups for all levels of experience, host day events for Buddhist festival days and other special events, and run several weekend retreats per year.

 We are part of the Triratna Buddhist Community, a worldwide Buddhist movement in over 20 countries teaching and practicing Buddhism suitable for people, at all levels of commitment, living in the modern world.

 The Dengie Centre began in 2011 by a group of like-minded persons who wished to meditate and study Buddhism meeting on a regular basis.
 Until July, 2013, the study class had a number of temporary homes.

 By mid 2013 it was clear that a growing number of people were interested in meditation.
 At this time, the premises at Marine House in Mayland came free and in July 2013 became the permanent home of the centre which was called the Dengie Buddhist Meditation Centre.